DOI-USGS/fort-pymdwizard/CONTRIBUTING.md

 Development Environment
 =======================
-We use the Anaconda distribution system for installation of the development environment, and recommend setting up a specific environment for this development effort.
+We use the Conda distribution system for installation of the development environment, and recommend setting up a specific environment for this development effort.

 Use the file fort-pymdwizard/environment.yml to install requirements in new dev environments.